Plumsail/forms-docs/Public/how-to/conditional-fields.rst

 Prepopulate field and disable/enable it based on condition
 -----------------------------------------------------------
-In this example, we will use SharePoint Tasks list to set the Percent Complete to 100% and disable it when the user turns the Status field into Completed:
+In this example, we will use Tasks form to set the Percent Complete to 100% and disable it when the user turns the Status field into Completed:

 .. image:: ../images/how-to/conditional/2_Completed.png